kordjamshidi/mSpRL/doc/RoughIdeas.md

 }```

-// PK: something like above though there are still missing information and it is not well connected; to be modified

 I think we need to have a design for three aspects of each NLP base class.
  - Base class itself
  - Data model node specification